Daphne Caruana Galizia's killer allowed out of prison for party

 The representative said the 59-year-old convict was accompanied by a special escort to keep a watchful eye over him.

-When contacted, the prison authorities said Degiorgio was granted court permission to attend a family occasion following two court decrees.
+When contacted, the prison authorities said Degiorgio was granted court permission to attend a family occasion following two court decrees, despite the objection of the Attorney General.

 "The Correctional Services Agency followed its procedures following those decisions."